top of page

 During this trip, you will...

-Take a two-day botanical dyeing workshop with Nonohana Academy, a plant-dyeing expert of over 30 years.
-They will also provide special healthy bento boxes made by a nutritionist.
+• Take a two-day botanical dyeing workshop with X, a plant-dyeing expert of over 20 years.

-Explore hand-picked, lesser-known book stores, museums that highlight the arts and crafts of Kyoto
+• Explore hand-picked, lesser-known shops, bookstores, and museums that highlight the arts + crafts of Kyoto

 What's included?

-All group meals EXCEPT alcohol drinks and snacks (dietary restrictions can be accommodated.)
+• All group meals, except meals on free days, alcoholic beverages, and personal snacks (dietary restrictions can generally be accommodated)

 FAQs